BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Our Evaluation Framework

 \subsection{Remember}

-\textbf{Objective}: The goal of the evaluation at the \texttt{Remember} layer is to check whether the LLM-powered APR solutions under evaluation (SUEs) can recall or recognize facts about the target bug-fixing benchmark (\defectj).
+\textbf{Objective}: The goal of the evaluation at the \texttt{Remember} layer is to assess the performance of the LLM-powered APR systems under evaluation (SUEs) on the original bug-fixing benchmark (\defectj), where benchmark familiarity and memorized recognition from pretraining datasets may contribute.

-\textbf{Approach}: As existing studies show that LLMs may memorize bug benchmarks~\cite{ramos2025largelanguagemodelsmemorizing, zhang2025UnseenHorizons}, it is very likely that many existing bug benchmarks have already been included as part of the training datasets.
-Hence, at the \texttt{Remember} layer of \tool, we only included 217 bug instances (single-function-level bugs), which are added only from version 2.1.0 of the \defectj, and intentionally removed bugs from the previous version (v1.0.0).
-The APR solution under evaluation (SUE) will be executed against these 217 bug instances to check whether these solutions can retrieve known bug fixes or recognize bug-fixing patterns as a result of their training process.
+\textbf{Approach}: Prior work suggests that widely used bug benchmarks may already overlap with LLM training data~\cite{ramos2025largelanguagemodelsmemorizing, zhang2025UnseenHorizons}.
+We therefore use the original \defectj setting as a memory-permissive reference baseline, because it preserves the benchmark in its original form and maximizes the availability of benchmark-specific lexical cues and possible prior exposure.
+We do not claim that SUE performance at this layer reflects pure memorization with zero reasoning.
+Instead, this layer measures performance in a setting where memorized recognition and benchmark familiarity from training datasets may substantially contribute.

+Hence, at the \texttt{Remember} layer of \tool, we selected 217 bug instances (single-function-level bugs) in \defectj v2.1.0, and intentionally excluded bugs from the earlier v1.0.0 release.
+We applied each APR system under evaluation (SUE) to these 217 bug instances to establish a reference performance level under the original benchmark setting, where previously observed bug-fixing patterns or benchmark exposure can be captured and made available to the model as a result of its training.
+We use this layer as the baseline because it preserves the benchmark in its original static form and is therefore the closest to the evaluation setting commonly used in prior APR studies.
+The subsequent layers then introduce progressively stronger perturbations, synthetic reconstructions, or real-world contextual variation relative to this reference point, allowing us to interpret how performance changes as the evaluation moves beyond the original benchmark conditions.

-\textbf{Evaluation Schemes}: These three metrics will be tracked:
+\textbf{Evaluation Schemes}: These three evaluation metrics will be tracked:

 \begin{itemize}[leftmargin=*] \item \% bugs with \emph{plausible patches (PP)}: PPs refer to bug fixes that pass all the given tests. \% of bugs with PP is an optimistic measure, as some of the plausible patches may fail on additional test cases that are not included.
 Hence, it provides an upper bound in terms of how well the evaluated solutions can recognize known bug-fixing patterns.